springfall2008/batpred/README.md

   - discharge_slot_split -  When combine discharge is False discharge slots will be split into the given slot size, recommended 15 or 30 (must be multiple of 5) - default 15
   - combine_mixed_rates - When True multiple 30 minute slots can be combined even if they have a different rate, default is False

-  - rate_low_threshold - Sets the threshold for price per Kwh below average price where a charge window is identified.
+  - rate_low_threshold - Sets the threshold for price per Kwh below average import price where a charge window is identified.
 Default of 0.8 means 80% of the average to select a charge window.
-Only works with Octopus price data (see metric_octopus_import)

- ### Controlling the battery charging/discharging
+  - rate_high_threshold - Sets the threshold for price per Kwh above average export price where a discharge window is identified.
+Default of 1.2 means 20% above the average.

   - set_charge_window - When true automatically configure the next charge window in GivTCP, charge windows can also be disabled by Predbat when this is enabled.
   - set_window_minutes - Number of minutes before charging/discharging the window should be configured in GivTCP (default 30 - recommended)